dfan/single-image-surface-normal-estimation/README.md

 ## Data Format
 Training data: single 128x128 RGB image of the object, its binary mask (white pixel only if object is present in that pixel), and a RGB image of the surface normal (where the color channels represent the 3D vectors).
 Validation: given a single 128x128 RGb image of the object and its binary mask, predict the surface normal orientation and output as a RGB image.
 Validation accuracy is calculated on the object's masked region, so not the background.
-There are 20,000 testing images and 2,000 testing images to output predictions for.
+There are 20,000 training images and 2,000 testing images to output predictions for.
 Data can be downloaded [here](http://cos429-f18.cs.princeton.edu/surface-normal-prediction-website-class-project/cos429.tgz).

 **Sample input**: